aitzkora/mdneuzerling.com/content/post/2025-06-02-wrangling-llm-output-with-langchain/index.md

 ---
-title: "Wrangling LLM output with LangChain"
-author: ~
+author:
+- David Neuzerling
+authors:
+- David Neuzerling
-date: '2025-06-02'
+date: 2025-06-02
+execute:
+  eval: false
+  output: asis
+jupyter: false
 slug: wrangling-llm-output-with-langchain
-thumbnail: "/img/skaven.jpg"
+thumbnail: /img/skaven.jpg
-output: hugodown::md_document
-rmd_hash: c3681397763cfd97
+title: Wrangling LLM output with LangChain
+toc-title: Table of contents
 ---

 The toughest prediction any data scientist makes is deciding which tools are worth learning.
 The explosion of generative AI only makes this harder.
 My prediction: LangChain is here to stay or, at least, the patterns behind it are.